Consider how your home looks from the curb.

 Establish Focal Points

 A central landscaping focal point draws the eye and makes your home pop from the curb.
-A focal point for your home could be anything that attracts the attention, such as:
+A focal point for your home could be anything that attracts attention, such as:

 - A tall, majestic oak tree